Employer Information

 - Educate patients

-Main duties of the placement F1s are responsible for the day to day care of patients on their ward, under the supervision of more experienced doctors.
+The F1 residents are responsible for the day to day care of patients on their ward, under the supervision of more experienced doctors.
 They will carry out ward rounds daily, usually with others members of the team, assessing patients, requesting and interpreting tests and keeping notes up to date.

 When on ‘cover’ duty out of hours they will assess and manage problems in patients on the wards they are covering at the request of nursing staff, liaising with more senior members of the team as necessary.